Makes 8 pints.

 - Mix remaining ingredients and add to the beans.
 Stir to combine and return to a boil.

-- Pour into hot sterilized jars within 1-inch from the top.
-Be sure to have at least ½ an inch of liquid above the level of the beans in the jar.
+- Pour into hot sterilized jars to within one inch from the top.
+Be sure to have at least a half an inch of liquid above the level of the beans in the jar.
 The beans will absorb most of the liquid.

-- I get eight pints (500 mL jars) from one batch of beans.
+- Note: I get eight pints (500 mL jars) from one batch of beans.
 I fill each jar with an equal amount of beans (two full ladles) and then top up with the liquid equally distributed between jars.
-If I need more liquid to achieve the 1-inch headspace, I add more hot water.
+If I need more liquid to achieve the one inch headspace, I add more hot water.

 - Ensure there are no air bubbles by running a rubber spatula down the inside of the jars.
 Adjust filling as required.